vusion/icon-font-loader/README.md

 # icon-font-loader

-This is an icon loader in webpack, it can converts your svg files into icon font automatically.
+This is an icon loader in webpack.
+It can convert your svg files into icon font automatically.

 [![CircleCI][circleci-img]][circleci-url]
 [![NPM Version][npm-img]][npm-url]